Needle aponeurotomy / needle fasciotomy

 Why would someone have needle aponeurotomy rather than the injectable collagenase treatment?

-Needle aponeurotomy involves less pain, less swelling, less bruising, less risk of skin injury, less risk of allergic reaction, fewer doctor visits, less expense and can be used to treat finger contractures (the injectable collagenase cannot be injected more than 4mm distal to the distal palmar crease due to the risk of tendon rupture if it is used in the fingers).
-A comparison of published data also suggests that the recurrence rate with injectable collagenase is higher than with needle aponeurotomy.
+Needle aponeurotomy involves less pain, less swelling, less bruising, less risk of skin injury, less risk of allergic reaction, fewer doctor visits, less expense and can be used to treat finger joint contractures (the risk of tendon rupture is elevated if injectable collagenase is injected more than 4mm distal to the distal palmar crease).

 Doesn’t the contracture recur faster after needle aponeurotomy than open surgery?

 Studies show that open surgery gives a longer lasting result than needle fasciotomy.
 However, neither treatment cures Dupuytren’s disease.
 We commonly treat patients who have had their contracture recur after open surgery, or who say that open surgery “did not work” on their hand.
 The feedback we have received from these patients is that they much prefer needle aponeurotomy to open surgery.